Pages

 The 360-degree feedback method isn’t perfect in every way, however.
 Some of the drawbacks include:

 The 360-degree feedback method is a great way to put a finger on the pulse of an organization and see how things are going from a variety of different perspectives.
-After all, everyone has a unique point of view that they can add to the table and this is a good way to even get customers to leave reviews.
+After all, everyone has a unique point of view that they can add to the table, and this is a good way even to get customers to leave reviews

 To make 360 a success, however, the survey needs to be well-thought-out and co-created, or at least informed, by the heads of the organization.
 It should also have a specific aim and be based on previous years’ work and feedback.